Prinzhorn/better-svelte-virtual-list/README.md

 Have fun.

 I'll leave adding a `buffer` functionality (rendering items above and below the fold) to the reader.
-I didn't need it.
+I didn't need it (Electron only).